 Next Post I’ll be going over the Gigabyte Motherboard.

 ESXi no longer supports Realtek Network drivers.
 To be able to install ESXi with the Realtek drivers users will have to create a custom ISO.
 Keep in mind these are unsupported drivers by VMware, so use at your own risk.
 Normally I would use my trusty ESXi-Customizer GUI program but it is no longer supported for ESXi 6.
-However, their CLI is still supported but I’d rather rely on the VMware supported tools vs. 3rd party as you never know when 3rd party tools will go away.
+In replacement they offer a CLI supported program.
+However, at this point I’d rather rely on the VMware tools vs. 3rd party tools as you never know when 3rd party tools will go away.
 VMware enables users to create custom ISOs via PowerCLI and in this blog I’ll explain how I used PowerCLI create my ISO.
 Keep in mind these are the steps that worked for me, your environment may vary.

 To get started you will need two files and PowerCLI Installed on a Windows PC.